adideshp/my_weather_app/README.md

 $ python3.6 -m venv <NAME_OF_THE_ENVIRONMENT>
 $ source <NAME_OF_THE_ENVIRONMENT>/bin/activate
 ```
-Above mentioned commands create a virtual-env named <NAME_OF_THE_ENVIRONMENT>.
+Above mentioned commands create a virtual-env named <NAME_OF_THE_ENVIRONMENT> (This is a custom name).
 Second command activates the virtual env.
 Virtual environment creates a isolated environment for all the package installation.

 Install all the packages listed in requirements.txt.
 Follow the steps below,
 ```sh